boostorg/hof/doc/src/quickstart.md

 Variadic
 --------

-We can also make this `print` function varidiac, so it prints every argument passed into it.
+We can also make this `print` function variadic, so it prints every argument passed into it.
 We just rename our original `print` function to `simple_print`:

     FIT_STATIC_LAMBDA_FUNCTION(simple_print) = fix(conditional(
         [](auto, const auto& x) -> decltype(std::cout << x, void())